- Home ››

 Environmental Health and Safety - Sensitivity of Surroundings

 It is not just birds and marine life which need to be protected from harm.
 Plants and flowers, some of which may also be rare, can be greatly affected through pollution and other forms of environmental damage.
 Not only this, but sometimes the ground can be toxic to plant life for many years after the event.
-Environmental training and awareness therefore considers all forms of life and aspects of the environment when it comes to protection, not just focusing on creatures but indeed any form of life which can be killed, made ill or otherwise adversely affected by the activities of businesses.
+An example of how ground can be contaminated for years can be found in the Buncefield Fire example in the article "Fire Fighting and Environmental Damage".

 Not Just Permanent Workplaces

 The activities of some corporations are not just restricted to their permanent places of business.
-Many industries require workers to go out and about, sometimes to remote locations which have been lucky enough to stay relatively untouched by humans.
+Many industries require workers to go out and about, sometimes to remote locations that have been lucky enough to stay relatively untouched by humans.

 Example: Logging Companies

-A prime example includes logging companies which sometimes have to go to remote, unspoilt environments and conduct the logging without disturbing or causing damage to the local ecosystem.
+A prime example of such firms includes logging companies which sometimes have to go to remote, unspoilt environments and conduct the logging without disturbing or causing damage to the local ecosystem.
 Obviously this is quite a challenge, where noisy chainsaws are being operated and possibly large crashing sounds as trees are felled (or loud helicopters when heli-logging is involved), but permits will only be granted on the proviso that certain noise and other disruption is kept within specified limits.

 All companies, no matter what their industry or where there operations are taking place, need to take steps to prevent damage to the surrounding environment.
 Whilst some will be located or engaged in activities which are situated in areas of particular natural beauty and/or containing highly-sensitive and rare species of plant or animal life, all organisations need to take steps and put control measures in place to reduce and prevent the harm they cause to the environment.
 This can include steps such as more rigorous control systems and an increased amount of environmental awareness training.